GitCodeCareer/open-source/README.md

 ## CodeCareer As an Organization
 Our Why: Save developers time and stress.
 How We Do It: Code.
 Coffee.
 Curiosity.
 Empathy.
 Tenacity.
-What We Make: A Social Career Development Platform and Suite of SaSS Tools for Developers.

 How We Conduct Ourselves:
 - "Why" Focused - "Save developers time and stress"